Axylos/test/README.md

 Finally, the `render` method renders a header with a `handleLinkClick` prop so the `currentView` can be changed as well as the rendered view from `showView()`.

 Notice how we can write helper methods that return bits of jsx or components.
 It's as if functional components can be build on the fly from within stateful components.

+## Step 0.1 Up and Running

+Now it's time to set the app up.

+If you haven't already `fork` and `clone` this repo.

+- `cd` into the repo
+- `cd` into `app`
+- run `npm install`
+- Look at the `config/conn.js` file to see what database name the app is expecting (it's `publisher_db`)
+- run `createdb publisher_db`
+- next, look at `package.json`, especially the `db:create` script
+- run `npm run db:create`
+- now run `npm run dev` (If all goes well you should get a running Express server)

+The server is running on port 3001.
+So if we run `curl localhost:3001/books` we should see a list of books in the terminal.

+Now, _open a new terminal window_

+- `cd` into the `client` directory
+- run `npm install`
+- run `npm start`

+You should be able to open up the app in the browser by hitting `http://localhost:3000`

+YAY